walterhiggins/ScriptCraft/docs/API-Reference.md

  Please refer to [Anatomy of a ScriptCraft Plugin][anatomy] for an up-to-date step-by-step guide to creating a plugin which uses persistence (loading and saving data).

- The `plugin()` function is used internally to declare a javascript module whose state you want to have managed by ScriptCraft - that is - a Module whose state will be loaded at start up and saved at shut down.
+ The `plugin()` function is used internally to declare a JavaScript module whose state you want to have managed by ScriptCraft - that is - a Module whose state will be loaded at start up and saved at shut down.
- A plugin is just a regular javascript object whose state is managed by ScriptCraft.
-The only member of the plugin which whose persistence is managed by Scriptcraft is `store` - this special member will be automatically saved at shutdown and loaded at startup by ScriptCraft.
+ A plugin is just a regular JavaScript object whose state is managed by ScriptCraft.
+The only member of the plugin which whose persistence is managed by ScriptCraft is `store` - this special member will be automatically saved at shutdown and loaded at startup by ScriptCraft.
 This makes it easier to write plugins which need to persist data.